How To Get Started With Film Photography

-Note: colour negative film can often benefit from slight overexposure, so increasing your exposure by 1/3rd to 2/3rd's of a stop can usually result in punchier more vibrant images, with more shadow detail.
-One method to doing this is to set your exposure compensation if you have it to either +1/3rd or 2/3rd , alternatively change your set ISO on the camera to less than the films rated speed.
+Note: color negative film can often benefit from slight overexposure, so increasing your exposure by 1/3rd to 2/3rd's of a stop can usually result in punchier, vibrant images, with more shadow detail.
+One method of doing this is to set your exposure compensation if you have it to either +1/3rd or 2/3rd, alternatively change your set ISO on the camera to less than the films rated speed.
 For example, shooting ISO 400 film, set it on the camera to ISO 320 for +1/3rd stop overexposure.

-In the US there are still many cheap processing labs at places such as costco or wallmart who can process Colour Negative (C-41) for a cheap price and quick turnaround.
-There are disadvantages to using cheap labs however, opposed to professional film labs.
+In the US there are still many cheap processing labs at places such as Costco or Walmart who can process Colour Negative (C-41) for a cheap price and quick turnaround.
+There are disadvantages to using cheap labs, however, opposed to professional film labs.

 The issue is one of quality.
-Whilst C-41 processing is pretty standard as it's run through an automated machine, the cheaper supermarket labs have poorer quality control which may result in your negatives coming back with untrue colours or scratches due to poor handling.
-Additionally if you opt to get prints, you will find that they are inferior to prints from a professional lab.
+Whilst C-41 processing is pretty standard as it's run through an automated machine, the cheaper supermarket labs have poorer quality control which may result in your negatives coming back with untrue colors or scratches due to poor handling.
+Additionally, if you do opt to get prints, you will find that they are inferior to prints from a professional lab.

 A pro lab is definitely worth the extra few bucks if you value the output of your film, and if you are shooting slide or B&W film, a pro lab is usually the only option anyway.

-When it comes to scans, at a lab the film is scanned digitally then output to a JPEG file.
-Unfortunately, most of the machines that do this are pretty old and can only output a fairly low resolution file.
-To further add to the scanning frustration, these machines use a piece of software to automatically perform colour corrections and brightness/contrast adjustments which can drasticly alter the true look of the image.
+When it comes to scans, at a lab the film is scanned digitally and then output to a JPEG file.
+Unfortunately, most of the machines that do this are pretty old and can only output a fairly low-resolution file.
+To further add to the scanning frustration, these machines use a piece of software to automatically perform color corrections and brightness/contrast adjustments which can drastically alter the true look of the image.

 If you can opt to get your prints and scans done at a pro lab, always ask if they can provide scans at the highest resolution and output to a TIFF file.
-As a TIFF image is a kind of RAW file type, it will allow you to make any colour or luminance adjustments afterwards rather than allowing the labs computers to do it for you.
+As a TIFF image is similar to a RAW file, this will allow you to make any color or highlight/shadows adjustments without degrading the image, rather than allowing the lab's computers to do it for you.